microsoft/vscode-cmake-tools/docs/configure.md

     3. The value of [cmake.configureEnvironment](cmake-settings.md#cmake-settings).
     4. The environment variables required by the active [variant](variants.md).

 All of the above are taken into account to perform the configure.
 Once finished, CMake Tools loads project information from CMake and generates diagnostics based on CMake's output.
-You are now ready to [build](build.md).
+You are now ready to [build with CMake Tools](build.md).

 ## Configuring outside CMake Tools